Get a free, no obligation personal loan quote with rates as low as 9.90%

-Your credit scores are a measurement of the likelihood that you’ll make your payments on time.
-Thus, creditors and borrowers often use your credit scores, in conjunction with a variety of other factors, during the approval process.
+Your credit scores reflect the likelihood you are to make your payments on time.
+That’s why creditors and borrowers often use your credit scores as part of the approval process, along with a variety of other factors.

-Checking and monitoring your own credit scores is a good financial habit to develop.
-Canadian consumers can do this via the two credit bureaus, through third-party providers like Compare Hub, or even through their bank, like RBC.
+Checking and monitoring your own credit scores is a good financial habit to develop, which you can do with the two credit bureaus, third-party providers like Compare Hub, or banks.
+But what about RBC?
+Can you check your RBC credit score if you’re a client?

 How Does CreditView Work?

 The CreditView Dashboard, a product specific to TransUnion, is an educational dashboard that helps to empower consumers with information pertaining to their credit scores.
-Coordinating with businesses, such as RBC, this service actively engages you with your credit score.
+You can view your dashboard to see what your credit score currently is, your credit score history, and factors that are impacting your score.

 1. Log in to your RBC Online Banking